Where Galaxies Point: First Measurement of the Large-Scale Axial Intrinsic Alignment: Methods

-For the disk-dominated sample (DS) we consider only galaxies with robust late-type classifications by both \citet{DES:2020tkt} and \citet{2021MNRAS.507.4425C}, bulge-to-total fraction (BDF) less than or equal to 0.5, axis ratio \(b/a \le 0.875\) and \(a/b < 10\) (to avoid thin streak artifacts), size ratio between the galaxy and the PSF $T_{\rm{GAL}}/T_{\rm{PSF}}\ge 2$, and $0<z\leq0.9$, yielding a final DS of 3\,007\,638 galaxies.
-The $b/a$ cut removes nearly round objects for which the PA is ill-defined and noise-dominated, this reduces PA scatter without selecting any preferred angle.
-The $a/b$ veto excludes pathologically elongated detections, typically trails, blended objects, and other artifacts.
+For the disk-dominated sample (DD), we consider only galaxies with robust late-type classifications by both \citet{DES:2020tkt} and \citet{2021MNRAS.507.4425C}, bulge-to-total fraction ${\rm B/T}\leq0.5$, axis ratio $b/a \le 0.766$, elongation $a/b<10$ to avoid thin streak artefacts, size ratio $T_{\rm GAL}/T_{\rm PSF}\ge 2$, and $0<z\leq0.9$.
+This yields a final DD sample of 3\,007\,638 galaxies.
+The $b/a$ cut removes nearly round objects for which the PA is ill-defined and noise-dominated, reducing PA scatter.
+The $a/b$ veto excludes pathologically elongated detections, typically trails, blended objects and other artefacts.
 These filters operate only on scalar elongation measures and are therefore PA-agnostic.
-The $T_{\rm GAL}/T_{\rm PSF}\ge 2$ requirement ensures the galaxy is sufficiently resolved so that the PA is not driven by PSF anisotropy or model priors.
-Because late-type IA is intrinsically weak, these stricter PA-quality cuts reduce noise without biasing the measurement.
+The $T_{\rm GAL}/T_{\rm PSF}\ge 2$ requirement ensures that the galaxy is sufficiently resolved so that the PA is not driven by PSF anisotropy or model priors.
+Because late-type IA is intrinsically weak, these stricter PA-quality cuts reduce noise without biasing the LAIA measurement.

-For the bulge-dominated sample (BS) we consider galaxies robustly classified as early-type by either \citet{DES:2020tkt} or \citet{2021MNRAS.507.4425C}, ${\rm BDF}>0.5$, $b/a\leq0.95$, $a/b<10$, and $0<z\leq0.9$.
-Since the IA signal for ellipticals is roughly an order of magnitude larger than for disks, the $b/a$ threshold can be relaxed to gain statistics without materially degrading PA fidelity, obtaining a final DS of 1\,381\,049 galaxies.
+For the bulge-dominated sample (BD), we consider galaxies robustly classified as early-type by either \citet{DES:2020tkt} or \citet{2021MNRAS.507.4425C}, with ${\rm B/T}>0.5$, $b/a\leq0.9$, $a/b<10$, and $0<z\leq0.9$.
+Since the IA signal for ellipticals is expected to be substantially stronger than for disks, the $b/a$ threshold can be relaxed to gain statistics without materially degrading PA fidelity.
+This gives a final BD sample of 1\,381\,049 galaxies.

-Note that no selection uses any function of PA, all are built from rotation-invariant scalars (axis ratio $b/a$, elongation $a/b$, and the resolution factor $T_{\rm GAL}/T_{\rm PSF}$).
-None of these depends on the position angle itself, so they cannot imprint or prefer any sky direction.
-They only modulate the PA S/N. The cuts trade noise and artifacts for stability, without coupling to the LAIA signal itself.
+All galaxy selections described above are built from rotation-invariant scalar quantities, such as axis ratio $b/a$, elongation $a/b$ and the resolution factor $T_{\rm GAL}/T_{\rm PSF}$.
+None of these quantities depends on the absolute PA on the sky, so the cuts cannot directly imprint a preferred LAIA direction.
+They only modulate the PA signal-to-noise ratio.
+Residual correlations of the final PA field with PSF and survey-condition variables are removed and tested separately in Methods~\ref{sec:residual_correlations}.

+For the filament analysis, we use the SDSS DR16 filament catalogue of \citet{Duque:2021xgw} as our main sample.
+We split this catalogue into Galactic-north (FN DR16) and Galactic-south (FS DR16) subsets.
+As an independent consistency check, we also use the SDSS DR12 filament catalogue of \citet{Chen:2015bra}, which covers the Galactic north only (FN DR12).